-Application Description: The IR procedure, expressed as a scientific workflow is shown in Figure 2.
-The tasks are linked according to their data dependencies.
-Individual tasks that form the workflow are described below [18] [1].
+Application Description: Figure 2 shows the IR procedure expressed as a workflow.
+Tasks in the workflow are linked according to their data dependencies.
+Individual tasks in the workflow are described below [1].

 - BET: (Brain Extraction Tool) deletes non-brain tissue from an image of the whole head. - FSLMATHS: allows mathematical manipulation of images. - MAKEAHEADER: generates a header (.hdr) file based on the parameters (type, x-y-z dimensions and size). - ALIGNLINEAR: is a general linear intra modality registration tool.
-It generates .air files that can be used to reslice the specified reslice data set to match the specified standard data set.
-We use affine 12-parameter model. - DEFINECOMMONAIR: defines new .air files with a new standard file that defines the "average" position, size and shape of the various reslice files. - RESLICE: takes a .air file and uses the information that it contains to load the corresponding image file and generate a new, realigned file. - SOFTMEAN: averages together a series of files. - ALIGN_WARP: is a nonlinear registration tool that generates a .warp file that can be used to reslice the specified reslice data set to match the specified standard data set. - RESLICE_WARP: takes a .warp file and uses the information that it contains to load the corresponding image file and generate a new, realigned file. - FLIRT: performs affine registration.
-It produces an output volume, where the transform is applied to the input volume to align it with the reference volume (atlas created in previous steps). - SLICER: takes 3D image and produces 2D pictures of slices. - PNGAPPEND: processes addition/subtraction of .png images.
+It generates .air files that can be used to reslice data set to match a standard data set.
+We use affine 12-parameter model. - DEFINECOMMONAIR: defines .air files for a standard file that defines the "average" position, size and shape of the various reslice files. - RESLICE: takes a .air file, uses it to load an image file and generates a new, realigned file. - SOFTMEAN: averages together a series of files. - ALIGN_WARP: is a nonlinear registration tool that generates a .warp file that can be used to reslice data set to match a standard data set. - RESLICE_WARP: takes a .warp file, uses it to load the corresponding image file and generates a new, realigned file.

+- FLIRT: performs affine registration.
+It produces an output volume, where the transformation is applied to the input volume to align it with the reference volume (atlas created in previous steps). - SLICER: takes a 3D image and produces 2D pictures of slices. - PNGAPPEND: processes addition/subtraction of .png images.